wandb/docs/content/guides/integrations/keras.md

 This callback saves:

-* The model that has achieved "best performance" based on the "monitor".
+* The model that has achieved best performance based on the monitor.
 * The model at the end of every epoch regardless of the performance.
 * The model at the end of the epoch or after a fixed number of training batches.
 * Only model weights or the whole model.